• Recipes

 Pro Notes:

-1. There are lots of tips in the full recipe post.
+1. The full recipe post has many tips.
 If you are new to this, please read the post.
-And check the grill setup in How To Set Up Your Gas Grill for Smoking and Low and Slow Cooking.
+Then, check the grill setup in How to Set Up Your Gas Grill for Smoking and Low and Slow Cooking.

-2. The estimated cooking time is 1 ยฝ to 2 hours per pound.
-But smaller pork butts tend to be longer than that.
+2. The estimated cooking time is 1½–2 hours per pound, but smaller pork butts tend to take longer per pound.
 Bone-in also takes a bit longer.

 3. You must be able to monitor the grill surface temperature.
 Please do not try without it.
-You want 250ยฐ grill surface temperature.
+You want a 250°F grill surface temperature.
 You also must be able to check the internal temperature of the meat.

-4. If you run out of gas, place it on a rimmed baking tray at 250ยฐ until you reach the final temperature.
+4. If you run out of gas, place it on a rimmed baking tray at 250°F until you reach the final temperature.

 6. Do not keep opening the grill hood and interrupting the heat.
 It will take a lot longer to cook.
 When you must, only quickly open it a little way.